RabbleApp/spyglass/README.md

 bower install spyglass --save
 ```

-Then be sure to reference spyglass.js in your index.html file.
+Then be sure to reference spyglass.js in your html file.

 ```html
 <script src="/bower_components/spyglass/spyglass.js"></script>